cschlosser/dot/README.md

 Let's say you store your personal dot file repository in `$HOME/dot-files`.

 For our example above it will create a link for `$HOME/.config/nvim/init.vim` pointing to `../../dot-files/neovim/init.vim`.
-The script will also create parent directories if necessary and a backup if the file already exists.
+The script will also create parent directories if necessary and a backup if a file with the same name already exists.

 You can specify folders and files as key/value for objects in the `configs` array.